-Ph.D., Higher Education and Organizational Change, Graduate School of Education and Informational Studies, University of California, Los Angeles (UCLA), 2015
+Ph.D., Higher Education and Organizational Change, University of California, Los Angeles, 2015

-M.A., Higher Education and Organizational Change, Graduate School of Education and Information Studies, University of California, Los Angeles (UCLA), 2009
+M.A., Higher Education and Organizational Change, University of California, Los Angeles, 2009

 Dr. Elvira J. Abrica’s research interests focus on increasing access to higher education for historically underrepresented groups across post-secondary institutional contexts.
 Her agenda centralizes students’ subjective experiences with race, ethnicity, and immigrant generation and includes research on experiences and outcomes for men of color; student identity exploration and development in science, technology, engineering, and mathematics (STEM) fields; organizational change and student equity in community colleges; and institutional research and assessment.
 Current projects include 1) a qualitative study on the vocational and transfer pathways of Black, Latino, and Asian American immigrant students within the Nebraska community college system, 2) a quantitative investigation of how community college leaders expand and restrict the STEM transfer function, and 3) an exploration of positioning of Latinos in the theoretical landscape of racial ontology.
 Dr. Abrica is a faculty affiliate of the Nebraska Center for Research on Children, Youth, Families and Schools (CYFS) at Nebraska and Project M.A.L.E.S at the University of Texas at Austin.